Jimbo-Rand/micro_glider_recipe/README.md

 # micro_glider_recipe
 repository for a micro-underwater glider design recipe

+These scripts support work submitted for publication in the Journal of Field Robotics

 glider_model.m calculates glider flight data (displacements, velocity, pitch and pitch velocity) for every permutation of design parameters (either using variable external or internal parameters).

 It uses glider_ode.m and liftdrag.m to calculate these parameters.